huda2017/PassengerTweetsEvaluation/README.md

 Models used: CNN and LSTM

-In this work we devleoped two modles to predict sentimnet of passnger tweets written either in English or Arabic.
-Each model is trained twice: once with Englis data and the other with Arabic data
+In this work we developed two models to predict sentiment of passenger tweets written either in English or Arabic.
+Each model is trained twice: once with English data and the other with Arabic data.